Frequently Asked Questions About the GACE® Teacher Leadership Assessment

 - 1. When will I receive my scores?

 Official score reports are made available via your testing account in the Teacher Leadership registration system approximately six weeks after the submission deadline.
 See score reporting dates.

 - 2. If I successfully complete the assessment, but would like a higher score, can I resubmit a task?

 No. If you passed the assessment, you may not resubmit tasks for a higher score.

-If you are required to pass the assessment and you did not pass, you may resubmit any tasks that received a score of 5 or lower, or Nonscorable.
+If you are required to pass the assessment and you did not pass, you may resubmit any or all of the six tasks.
 Note that there is a $75 resubmission fee for every task you choose to resubmit.

 You must resubmit tasks and pass the assessment in the next two submission windows after your initial submission.
 See Resubmitting a Task.
 If you do not do so within that time, you will have to pay another registration fee and take the assessment all over again.

-You must enter written commentaries and upload the artifacts associated with each task.
+You must enter written commentaries and link the required artifacts associated with each task.
 Without both of these, a task will receive a score of "Nonscorable."